Boost and Propel Awards

 The goal of the Boost and Propel awards is to accelerate meritorious protocols to produce efficient, high quality, safe research and to disseminate the results.

-Boost awards are for junior investigators, first-time R01 awardees, K awardees, and KL2 scholars to generate pilot data for a larger grant submission or to supplement research funds for the K project.
+Boost- For junior investigators, first-time R01 awardees, K awardees, and KL2 scholars to generate pilot data for a larger grant submission or to supplement research funds for the K project.

-Propel awards are intended for established investigators who are performing early stage clinical trials, deep phenotyping studies, or studies that address Maryland health priorities.
+Propel- For established investigators who are performing early stage clinical trials, deep phenotyping studies, or studies that address Maryland health priorities.
 Propel can augment resources of a funded project or provide resources for small pilot and feasibility studies.

 All investigators must submit an application to a Johns Hopkins Institutional Review Board (IRB) before beginning their Boost/Propel application.
 The CRU must be selected as a study site by completing Section 9, questions and 10 on the eIRB application.